 But the differences were all the same to me as a Freshman.
-Almost as soon as I stepped through the gates at Marshall, I looked around — at the teachers and counselors and supervisors — and rolled my eyes.
+Almost as soon as I stepped through the gates at Marshall, I looked around — at the teachers and counselors and supervisors — and rolled my eyes with a passion.
 Like generations of teenagers before me at L.A.’s public schools, I felt at odds with them.

 They didn’t know a thing about me, I thought, and yet they wanted to direct my life like if it was their right.

-But it wasn’t just that they wanted to teach me without knowing me; it was also that so many of the teachers I met seemed worn out by the subjects they were supposed to shepherd us into, and even resentful or downright hostile to me and my peers for being the students assigned to them.
+But it wasn’t just that strange adults wanted to teach my teenage mind without knowing anything about me; it was also that so many of the teachers I met seemed worn out by the subjects they were supposed to shepherd us into, and even resentful or downright hostile to me and my peers for being the students assigned to them.

 I couldn’t put it into words at the time, but since the first day of class, while my teachers could certainly recite their subject, they had next to no idea why it was supposed to be useful to the students before them.
 This came off in the tone of their voices as they called our names on the roll-sheet.

 One by one like a monotonous record, it’s as if every name they announced was another extension of the hour they had to put up with us; as if they were forced to be there just as much as we were.
 I could only slouch further into my seat as roll call went on.

 Eventually, I knew I’d have to make a choice.
 I could either go to class and be miserable, or I could just find somewhere else to be.
 Since teachers and students alike were so disinterested, I told myself, going our separate ways was the only natural thing for us to do.